Preface

 Let’s look at how build tools have evolved over the years.
 As I discussed in chapter 1, two tools have dominated building Java projects: Ant and Maven.
 Over the course of years, both tools significantly improved and extended their feature set.
 But even though both are highly popular and have become industry standards, they have one weak point: build logic has to be described in XML.
 XML is great for describing hierarchical data, but falls short on expressing program flow and conditional logic.
 As a build script grows in complexity, maintaining the build code becomes a nightmare.

 Ant’s first official version was released in 2000.
-Each element of work (target in Ant’s lingo) can be combined and reused.
+Each element of work (a target in Ant’s lingo) can be combined and reused.
 Multiple targets can be chained to combine single units of work into full workflows.
 For example, you might have one target for compiling Java source code and another one for creating a JAR file that packages the class files.
 Building a JAR file only makes sense if you first compiled the source code.
 In Ant, you make the JAR target depend on the compile target.
 Ant doesn’t give any guidance on how to structure your project.
 Though it allows for maximum flexibility, Ant makes each build script unique and hard to understand.
 External libraries required by your project were usually checked into version control, because there was no sophisticated mechanism to automatically pull them from a central location.
 Early versions of Ant required a lot of discipline to avoid repetitive code.
 Its extension mechanism was simply too weak.
 As a result, the bad coding practice of copying and pasting code was the only viable option.
-To unify project layouts, enterprises needed to impose standards
+To unify project layouts, enterprises needed to impose standards.

 Maven 1, released in July 2004, tried to ease that process.
 It provided a standardized project and directory structure, as well as dependency management.
 Unfortunately, custom logic is hard to implement.
 If you want to break out of Maven’s conventions, writing a plugin, called a Mojo, is usually the only solution.
 The name Mojo might imply a straightforward, easy, and sexy way to extend Maven; in reality, writing a plugin in Maven is cumbersome and overly complex.